How To Architect A Complex Web Table

 Trusted by 200,000+ folks.

 Tables frequently appear on the web but aren’t easy to design and code.
-This illustrated guide explains the table anatomy and how to build a table, keeping in mind its future elaboration.
+People will expect tables.
+Not those fancy ones from design inspiration sites but Excel-looking monsters with hundreds of cells and complex interaction.
+In this case, a designer faces many challenges.
+With this illustrated guide, Slava Shestopalov explains the table anatomy and how to build a table, keeping in mind its future elaboration.

 Imagine you design a system for data researchers.
 Or an application for energy management.
 Or a dashboard for corn traders.
 Maybe you’re designing something like that right now.
 In all the mentioned cases, people will expect tables.
 Not those fancy ones from design inspiration sites but Excel-looking monsters with hundreds of cells and complex interaction.